wmsalves/bot-whatsapp-water/README.md

 1. The bot listens for commands in a WhatsApp group.
 2. When a user types `!agua <number>`, the bot fetches information about water consumption and sends a response.
 3. Firebase is used to store any necessary data, and the bot responds based on predefined logic.

+## Bot Commands

+### `!agua <value>`
+The `!agua <value>` command allows users to record their water intake.
+The bot will store the value in Firebase for later retrieval and tracking.

+**Usage:**
+- Command: `!agua 500`
+- Function: Records 500ml of water for the user.

+---

+### `!delete`
+The `!delete` command allows users to remove their last registered water intake from the system.
+This is useful for correcting any mistakes or clearing previous data.

+**Usage:**
+- Command: `!delete`
+- Function: Deletes the last water intake recorded for the user.

+---

+### `!ranking`
+The `!ranking` command provides a ranking of all participants in the water tracking system.
+It displays a list of users sorted by the amount of water they have recorded, allowing the bot to encourage healthy competition and regular tracking of water intake.

+**Usage:**
+- Command: `!ranking`
+- Function: Displays a list of users and their total water intake, ranked from highest to lowest.

 ## Contributing